Peer group: Teach unity and collective behaviour in life

 Peer groups provide an influential social setting in which group norms are developed and enforced through socialization processes that promote in-group similarity.
 Peer groups' cohesion is determined and maintained by such factors as group communication, group consensus, and group conformity concerning attitude and behavior.
 As members of peer groups interconnect and agree on what defines them as a group, a normative code arises.
 This normative code can become very rigid, such as when deciding on group behavior and clothing attire.
 Member deviation from the strict normative code can lead to rejection from the group.

 Identity formation

 Peer groups (friends group) can help individuals form their own identity.
 Identity formation is a developmental process where a person acquires a sense of self.
 One of the major factors that influence the formation of a person's identity is his or her peers.
 Studies have shown that peers provide normative regulation, and that they provide a staging ground for the practice of social behaviors.
 This allows individuals to experiment with roles and discover their identities.
 The identity formation process is an important role in an individual's development.
 Erik Erikson emphasized the importance of identity formation, and he illustrated the steps one takes in developing his or her sense of self.
 He believed this process occurs throughout one's entire life.
+Peer interactions have a significant impact on adolescents, developing empathy, conflict resolution, and interpersonal skills, these relationships also play a crucial role in shaping body image and satisfaction.